ninabarzh/orchard/threat-modelling/README.md

 ### Attacker-centric
 With a [systematic analysis](https://github.com/tymyrddin/orchard/wiki/Profiling-adversaries) of a probable attacker's profile, the most likely attack vectors, and the assets most desired by an attacker, defenders can focus on what is most important to protect.
 * [De-Anonymisation Threat Modelling](DA-threat-model), an example of using attacker-based threat modelling with a quite non-trivial adversary, namely an entire eco-system of players and an often forgotten target, the individual citizen.
-* [Search Engine Threat Modelling](SE-threat-model), an example of organising thoughts and connections for two targets, search engines and their users.
+* [Search Engine Threat Modelling](SE-threat-model), an example of organising thoughts and connections of two targets, search engines and their users.
 * [E2EE Threat Modelling](E2EE-threat-model) on that most E2EE systems are secure against only the weakest passive adversaries, yet breakable not by cryptanalysis of underlying cryptographic algorithms but by flawed system designs and security assumptions.

 ### Asset-centric